 Punta Sabbioni is a district of the municipality of Cavallino-Treporti, which in turn belongs to Venice, the regional capital of Veneto.
 It is located at the western end of a headland between the Venice Lagoon and the Adriatic Sea.

-From Punta Sabbioni you can reach Lido di Venezia in less than half an hour and St Mark’s Square, the tourist centre of Venice, in another quarter of an hour.
+From Punta Sabbioni you can reach Lido di Venezia in less than half an hour and St Mark’s Square, the tourist center of Venice, in another quarter of an hour.

 ✅ Many people drive to Punta Sabbioni by car and then take the various vaporetto lines to Venice.
 The ferry port of Punta Sabbioni is connected to Venice’s popular public water bus system.